SiddharthChopra28/RoboForge/simulator/Docs.md

-# List of supported features in the language
+# unoffical docs

+things to add: serial output & input, breadboard, temperature sensor, dc motor

-IMP: need to have xterm and g++ installed on linux
+IMP: need to have g++ installed on linux

 some rules for the board:
 take default operating voltage = 5V